BasicWolf/archived-kaylee/doc/src/loading.rst

 * An absolute *path* to a Python module file.

-Finally, Kaylee can be manually loaded without a configuration object at all, but we will talk about this method a bit later.
-Use the method that suits you best.
+Finally, Kaylee can be instantiated manually, but that is recommended for testing purposes only.

 Loading Kaylee Object